andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Sample

 Markdown is a simple way to format text for display on the web and related applications.
 You simply write the text you want and then use symbols such as `*` and `_` to tell the computer how you want to display the text.
-Markdown and Markdown-like formatting are widely used across various platforms for tasks such as formatting blog posts, writing messages, and taking notes.
+Markdown is widely used across various platforms for tasks such as formatting blog posts, writing messages, and taking notes.
 This quick start guide is meant for non-technical users and will show you how to get started with core Markdown formatting in 15 minutes.
 If you decide to do the exercises, budget up to 30 minutes.

 **Note:**
-Markdown is best thought of as a family of related formatting languages.
-Different versions of Markdown are called different **flavors**.
-There is also **Markdown-like formatting**, which shares many features with Markdown but departs from it more significantly.
+Markdown comes in different versions, which are called **flavors**.
+In some cases, you may need or want to adjust to the flavor being used.
+For example, GitHub uses **GitHub Flavored Markdown**.
+This guide covers core Markdown formatting without discussing different flavors.
 {: .notice}

 ## Headings